 - Students engage in solving engineering challenges using an engineering design process.

 This week we’re working on a water cycle STEM activity that you can download here.
-I consider this a more authentic STEM activity, because students must develop their own design and working model of the water cycle.
+I consider this a more authentic STEM activity, because students develop their own design and working model of the water cycle.
 The booklet provides some support and scaffolding, and I’ll also have a collection of available materials, but the students will be in charge of developing the design.

 Games and Task Cards

-The picture below shows a task card activity that requires problem solving and application of math skills, which makes that set of task cards great for enrichment and critical thinking.
-I certainly see the value in using games and task cards for review as well.
-I use spiral review task cards as a spiral review.
-Personally, I think the key is making sure I recognize the purpose for each activity and strive to provide each group of students with what they need.
-If we’re using centers in language arts or math, it’s essential for us to make sure that there is a balance of review and activities that go beyond the basics: identify, label, name, solve, etc. There should also be a mix of problem solving activities.
+There is value in using games and task cards for review.
+The key is making sure to recognize the purpose for each activity and strive to provide each group of students with what they need.
+If we’re using centers in language arts or math, it’s essential for us to make sure that there is a balance of review and activities that go beyond the basics.

 Worksheets

 Worksheets have received a bad rap over the past few years.
 I’ve read countless blog posts and articles that share why teachers no longer use worksheets of any type, because they all consist of low level thinking.
 Just as all crafts and projects are not fluff or low level, not all worksheets are low level either.
 It is possible to use worksheets to promote high level thinking with meaningful activities.
-Or in other words, they can be used in a way that is still balancing cute and content.

-Sometimes it feels as if our culture equates elaborate with excellence, but that isn’t always the case.
-Students don’t have to create an elaborate hallway or bulletin board display to learn.
-However, the worksheet must move beyond basic level thinking.
 This Decimal Picture activity is an example of a moderately elaborate (for me) worksheet that is combines a bit of craft with higher level thinking.
 In the activity, students create a picture on a grid of 100 square blocks.
 Then students complete the decimal picture recording sheet to show what fraction and decimal of their picture each color represents.
 Then, students combine the totals of different colors together to add decimals.
 This activity incorporates problem solving and is open ended, because each student will have a different final product.

 Math Worksheet Example